Grinding Sugar Cane

 Publisher: Taller de Grafica Popular

-The lithograph from the Mexican Art: A Portfolio of Mexican People and Places powerfully captures this ethos.
+This lithograph powerfully captures this ethos.
 It depicts laborers operating a traditional sugarcane press, powered by a mule turning a wooden mechanism.
 The physical strain of the workers is evident in their crouched postures and concentrated expressions, underscoring the arduous process of rural industry.
 The composition is grounded in diagonal lines and a rhythmic use of shadow that guides the viewer’s eye through the machine’s structure and the activity around it.
 Beltrán brings a quiet heroism to the scene, portraying the act of work as both culturally rooted and vital.
 Through lithography, he renders fine textures—from the coarse sugarcane to the woven roof of the mill—with a sensitivity that reflects both respect for his subjects and mastery of the medium.

 Quantity: